 If your child has a blood sugar reading above 240 mg/dL (13.3 mmol/L), your child should use a urine test stick to test for ketones.
 Don't allow your child to exercise if his or her blood sugar level is high or if ketones are present.

-Severe lack of insulin causes your child's body to produce ketones.
-Excess ketones build up in your child's blood and are spilled in the urine, a condition known as diabetic ketoacidosis (DKA).
-Untreated DKA can be life-threatening.
+A severe lack of insulin causes your child's body to break down fat for energy.
+This causes the body to produce a substance called ketones.
+Excess ketones build up in your child's blood, creating a potentially life-threatening condition known as diabetic ketoacidosis.

 Signs and symptoms of DKA include: